Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

-Previous work \citep{richardson:2002, ali09equiv, evans10maximum} has considered models defined by the conditional independence constraints implied by latent variable models on the observed margin.
-Parameterizations, fitting and search algorithms exist for these models under multivariate Gaussian and discrete distributions over the observed variables.
-It is well-known, however, that DAG models with latent variables imply non-parametric constraints which are not conditional independence constraints.
-For example, consider the DAG shown in Figure \ref{fig:mut}(i), and take the vertex $X_0$ as hidden.
-This DAG implies no conditional independence restrictions on the observed margin $p(x_1,x_2,x_3,x_4)$.
-This is because all vertex sets which d-separate pairs of observed variables --- i.e.\ the pairs $(x_2,x_4)$ and $(x_1,x_4)$ --- include the unobserved variable $x_0$.
-However, it may be shown that the $p(x_1,x_2,x_3,x_4)$ margin of any distribution $p(x_0,x_1,x_2,x_3,x_4)$ which factorizes according to the DAG in Figure \ref{fig:mut}(i), obeys the constraint that:
+Much previous work \citep{wermuth:94, richardson:2002, ali09equiv, evans10maximum, wermuth:11, sadeghi14markov} has defined Markov models for mixed graphs via independence constraints implied by hidden variable DAGs on the observed margin.
+It is well known, however, that DAG models with latent variables imply nonparametric constraints that are not conditional independence constraints.
+For example, consider the DAG shown in Figure~\ref{fig:mut}(i), and take the vertex $0$ as hidden.
+This DAG implies no conditional independence restrictions on the observed margin $p(x_{1},x_{2},x_{3},x_{4})$.
+This is because all vertex sets that d-separate pairs of observed variables---that is, the pairs $(x_{1},x_{4})$ and $(x_{2},x_{4})$---include the unobserved variable $x_{0}$.
+However, it may be shown that the $p(x_{1},x_{2},x_{3},x_{4})$ margin of any distribution $p(x_{0},x_{1},x_{2},x_{3},x_{4})$, which factorizes according to the DAG in Figure~\ref{fig:mut}(i), obeys the constraint that

-see \citep{verma90equiv,robins86new}.
-In \citep{robins:1999} it is shown that this constraint is equivalent to the requirement that $X_4$ is independent of $X_1$ in the distribution obtained from $p(x_1,x_2,x_3,x_4)$ after dividing by the conditional $p(x_3 \mid x_2,x_1)$.
-Note that this is the same manipulation performed in (\ref{eqn:mut}), but the operation, which we later call `fixing', is purely probabilistic and can be performed \emph{without} requiring that the model has any causal interpretation.
+see \citet{verma90equiv,robins86new,wermuth08distortion}.
+In Robins (\citeyear{robins:1999}), it is shown that this constraint is equivalent to the requirement that $X_{4}$ is independent of $X_{1}$ given $X_{3}$ in the distribution obtained from $p(x_{1},x_{2},x_{3},x_{4})$ after dividing by the conditional $p(x_{3} \cmid x_{2},x_{1})$.
+Note that this is the same manipulation performed in (\ref{eqn:mut}), but the operation, which we later call ``fixing,'' is purely probabilistic and can be performed \emph{without} requiring that the model has any causal interpretation.
+If we interpret the original DAG as causal, then (\ref{eq:verma}) is an (identifiable) dormant independence constraint \citep{shpitser08dormant, shpitser:behaviormetrika:2014}.